-It only takes 2 minutes to see if you qualify for a mini-split AC system—at NO upfront cost.
+Qualify for a mini-split AC system—at NO upfront cost

-Sold on mini-splits?
+Sold on mini splits?
 We are too.
-And if your home qualifies for Sealed, you can get a home upgrade plan from experts with years of experience in air conditioning and home air circulation.
+And if your home qualifies for Sealed, you can get a custom home upgrade plan from experts with years of experience making homes efficient and comfortable.

 Basically, your HVAC system will be based on your house—and how you want to feel in it.

-We’ll put together a custom plan, hire and manage expert contractors, and make sure the work gets done right.
+We’ll hire and manage expert contractors and make sure the work gets done right.
 (We’re accountable to the work actually reducing your energy waste, too.)
-All you need to do is enjoy a house that feels significantly better.

-Take a 2-minute quiz to see if your home qualifies.
+Answer a 2-minute questionnaire to see if your home qualifies.

 And you can get all of this work done at NO upfront cost.
 It’s a great system that gets great results.